-The National Federation of the Blind of Idaho (NFBI), awards merit based scholarships to blind/visually impaired, functionally blind, high school seniors or college students annually.
-Students who are blind/Visually impaired, or receiving services from the Idaho Commission for the Blind and Visually Impaired (ICBVI), attending an accredited college or university the academic school year beginning fall semester 2021 are urged to apply.
-There will be up to three (3) merit based scholarships: $1,000, $1,500, and $2,500 awarded at the state convention of the NFBI, March 25 through 27, 2021, in Boise, Idaho, or online via the Zoom meeting platform if pandemic conditions require.
-Scholarship finalists will have their expenses paid to attend the in person event and are required to attend the convention whether the mode is in person or online.
+The National Federation of the Blind of Idaho (NFBI), awards merit-based scholarships to blind/visually impaired, functionally blind, high school seniors or college students annually.
+Students who are blind/Visually impaired, or receiving services from the Idaho Commission for the Blind and Visually Impaired (ICBVI), attending an accredited college or university the academic school year beginning fall semester 2022 are urged to apply.
+There will be up to three (3) merit-based scholarships: $2,000, $2,500, and $3,000 awarded at the state convention of the NFBI, April 21 through 23, 2022, in Idaho Falls, Idaho.
+Scholarship finalists will have their expenses paid and are required to attend the convention.

 All Application materials should be emailed to scholarships.NFBID@gmail.com no later than March 19, 2023, at 11:59 PM.